-DYLAN NICHOLE BANDY is a performance artist and writer.
+DYLAN NICHOLE BANDY is an actor, singer, writer, director, and producer.

-Her works have been shown at the HAU Eins (Berlin), Theater Kana (Szczecin), Theaterhaus Gessnerallee (Zürich), and BETA Fest (Norwich).

-She has collaborated with and worked for artists and companies such as the Chicago Opera Theater, Mayne Stage, Reynold Reynolds, Maja Bajevic, Damian Rebgetz, Trey Gunn, Gracie Hagen, Opera Oggi, and the Metro Chamber Orchestra.
+She has collaborated with and worked for artists and companies such as the Chicago Opera Theater, Mayne Stage, Reynold Reynolds, Maja Bajevic, Trey Gunn (King Crimson), Damian Rebgetz (Gob Squad), and Gracie Hagen (Illusions of the Body).